nikosmeds/terraform-aws-asg-example/terraform/README.md

-# Apacher Server: Terraform
+# Apacher Server :: Terraform

+* Create a VPC.
+* Create an EC2 ASG to be configured as a web server.
+* Create auto scaling rules that trigger at 40% CPU.

 ## Terraform provisions

 * An AWS VPC and related network resources required for a public web server.
 * An EC2 autoscaling group, load balancer, and security group.

-For ease of development, the VPC and ASG components have been separated.
+For ease of my development/testing, the VPC and ASG components have been separated.
 We can spin up or tear down the ASG and related resources with a single command.
 Both `vpc` and `server` modules are built to be generic and reusable (improvements pending).

 ## Usage

 We will use `~/.aws/credentials` to define our API access keys.
+Before applying, update `variables.tf` to match your AWS account and desired region.

 #### Create resources